chirag1712/rental-finder-app/README.md

-# Milestone 1 SQL and dataset files #
+# Milestone 2 SQL and dataset files #
 `./milestone1_data/sample_dataset` contains the dataset that we are using for the app -> we scrape bamboohousing.ca to get sample data <br>
 `./milestone1_data/sample_queries_and_data` contains all the output for the sample queries for our 5 features mentioned in the report and also the test-sample.sql which contains all the sql queries for our features <br>
 `./server/database/migrations` contains the sql scripts to create the db, create the tables with the proper constraints, create triggers to provide assertion functionality and to drop the db <br>

-# Datasets for the App #
+# Production Dataset for the App #
 As of now this is what we are planning to do for the actual datasets to be used in the app:
-1. Using this https://thisrentaldoesnotexist.com/ for generating images for the rental apartments
-2. Using this https://thispersondoesnotexist.com for generating profile images for the subtenants
-3. New users and postings will populate the database by filling in details and creating postings
+1. New users and postings will populate the database by filling in details and creating postings
-4. We have a scraper for getting a sample dataset (`./server/database/db_pop_sample.js`), a WIP scraper to get sample rental images and down the line we also plan to have a generative script to generate realistic data for sublet postings.
+2. We have a scraper for getting a sample dataset (`./server/database/db_pop_sample.js`), a WIP scraper to get sample rental images and down the line we also plan to have a generative script to generate realistic data for sublet postings.
+3. Here are some statistics about the dataset:

-# Milestone 2 #
+# Milestone 2 Features implemented #
 Features implemented as of now:
 1. Login/Signup flow (`http://localhost:3000/`)
 2. Create Posting flow (authorized route, so you have to login first) (`http://localhost:3000/CreatePosting`)